namcuongtp2000/Hand_Recognition_From_Hand_Joints_Using_Graph_Convolutional_Network/README.md

 # **4. Pretrained models and visualize demo**

 You should notice that there are 2 types of pretrained models.
 The first one are the output of file {MODELS}/data_gen/{gendata.py} with MODELS may be 2s-AGCN or MS-G3D, gendata.py for example IPN_gendata.py or IPN_gen_bone_data.py.
-This process will take input are hand joints coordinates from text files, label 21 lines each of 21 hand joints' coordinates in the definition of Mediapipe Hands and finally, generate 2 types of output files : npy and pkl for the MODELS input.
+This process will take input are hand joints' coordinates from text files, label 21 lines each of 21 hand joints' 3D coordinates in the definition of Mediapipe Hands and finally, generate 2 types of output files : npy and pkl for the MODELS input.
 You can use any different datasets and estimation processes that you want but make sure they are formated and labeled for {gendata.py}.
-Here the pretrained models of IPN dataset and extracted features by Mediapipe hands for that process:
+Here's the pretrained models of IPN dataset and extracted features by Mediapipe hands for that process:

 https://drive.google.com/drive/folders/1qjz1tRHnDAIrcbEqkpoOS8b72pvLXyTp